wangyihuan123/plate_detection/README.md

 refactoring engine and controller add filesystem controller for debugging and backup

-add openalpr engine to get other frames' json result from cloud
+add openalpr engine to get other frames' json result from openalpr cloud

 refactoring jsonresult_testing_engine for multple frames